 In the 1955 movie “Blackboard Jungle,” the young Sidney Poitier leads a group of high school students in a rendition.

 In the 1950s, “Go Down, Moses,” became popular as a jazz standard.
-In this 1958 recording, Louis Armstrong uses elements of both gospel and jazz.
+In this 1958 recording, Louis Armstrong sings it as an uptempo with a full choir.

 It has also long been sung at American seders during the Jewish holiday of Passover.
 A black convert to Judaism writes:

 In their book Way Up North In Dixie, Howard and Judith Sacks make a the case that “Dixie” was actually written by a black man, a fact not widely known by those who have adopted the song as an anthem for the “Lost Cause” (see the excerpt in your course reading packet).